-37.2 Entitlement to accident make-up pay
+38.2 Entitlement to accident make-up pay

-- (a) Subject to clauses 37.3, 37.4 and 37.5, the employer will pay a teacher accident make-up pay if the teacher suffers an injury compensated under the Relevant Act. - (b) Accident make-up pay will be calculated as follows: - (i) for each day that the teacher is, or is deemed to be totally incapacitated, the teacher will be paid an amount representing the difference between the teacher's remuneration at the date of the injury together with any variation in Agreement rates, and amount of compensation payable under the Relevant Act for the day in question; - (ii) for each day that the teacher is partially incapacitated, the teacher will be paid an amount representing the difference between the teacher's remuneration at the date of the injury together with any variation in Agreement rates, and the amount of compensation payable under the Relevant Act for the day in question together with the amount the teacher is earning or is able to earn in some suitable employment (as defined by the Relevant Act or as agreed between the parties).
+- (i) Subject to clauses 38.3, 38.4 and 38.5, the employer will pay a teacher accident make-up pay if the teacher suffers an injury compensated under the Relevant Act. - (ii) Accident make-up pay will be calculated as follows: - (a) for each day that the teacher is, or is deemed to be totally incapacitated, the teacher will be paid an amount representing the difference between the teacher's remuneration at the date of the injury together with any variation in Agreement rates, and amount of compensation payable under the Relevant Act for the day in question; - (b) for each day that the teacher is partially incapacitated, the teacher will be paid an amount representing the difference between the teacher's remuneration at the date of the injury together with any variation in Agreement rates, and the amount of compensation payable under the Relevant Act for the day in question together with the amount the teacher is earning or is able to earn in some suitable employment (as defined by the Relevant Act or as agreed between the parties).

-37.3 Eligibility for accident make-up pay
+38.3 Eligibility for accident make-up pay

-In order for a teacher to be eligible for accident make-up pay in accordance with clause 36.2:
+In order for a teacher to be eligible for accident make-up pay in accordance with clause 38.2:

-- (a) the teacher, or a representative of the teacher, must give notice in writing of the injury to the employer as soon as reasonably practicable; - (b) the teacher must furnish evidence of the injury from time to time as required by the employer during the period of payment; - (c) the teacher must be in receipt of compensation under the Relevant Act; - (d) the teacher must advise the employer of any civil action or claim for damages the teacher may make; - (d) the teacher must attend medical examinations by a legally qualified medical practitioner, provided and paid for by the employer, as required by the employer in accordance with the Relevant Act; and - (e) the teacher must authorise the employer to obtain any information concerning the injury or compensation payable with respect to the injury from the insurance company that is liable to pay such compensation.
+- (i) the teacher, or a representative of the teacher, must give notice in writing of the injury to the employer as soon as reasonably practicable; - (ii) the teacher must furnish evidence of the injury from time to time as required by the employer during the period of payment; - (iii) the teacher must be in receipt of compensation under the Relevant Act; - (iv) the teacher must advise the employer of any civil action or claim for damages the teacher may make; - (v) the teacher must attend medical examinations by a legally qualified medical practitioner, provided and paid for by the employer, as required by the employer in accordance with the Relevant Act; and

+(vi) the teacher must authorise the employer to obtain any information concerning the injury or compensation payable with respect to the injury from the insurance company that is liable to pay such compensation.

-37.4 When entitlement ceases
+38.4 When entitlement ceases